pavanteja18/bhagavad-gita/README.md

 `git clone https://github.com/your-username/bhagavad-gita-explorer.git`

 ## Contribution Guidelines
 🤝 We welcome contributions to enhance and expand the Bhagavad Gita Explorer.
-If you'd like to contribute, please follow our Contribution Guidelines.
+If you'd like to contribute, please contact pavantejamadhurantakam@gmail.com.